erikyo/cf7-smtp/README.txt

 3. Yahoo (tls and ssl)
 4. Outlook (tls and ssl)

-Would you like to find more presets?
-Open a request in the support form and include the necessary connection data, auth, server address and port.
+Would you like to find more presets that you think are useful to other users?
+Open a request in the support form and provide the necessary connection data (auth, server address and port).
+In the following version of the plugin you will find them among the presets.

 = Security =
 it's warmly advised to store at least the password into config.php as a constant.
 And in addition, it's also very easy!
 It needs only to add